 2. Malware and Spyware Protection can be selected in the left side panel.

 Open the desired program file by navigating to it.

 Repair the File Explorer

-Even the Windows Explorer process can occasionally be detected as potentially harmful software, which prevents you from using your computer properly and displays the error message “Operation did not complete successfully because the file contains a virus.”
+Even the Windows Explorer process can occasionally be detected as potentially harmful software, preventing you from properly using your computer and displaying the error message “Operation did not complete successfully because the file contains a virus.”
 Since explorer.exe is a legitimate Windows process, turning off your antivirus software or adding it to your exceptions list might not be able to fix the issue.

-- Enter the following codes into the Command Prompt box now.
+- Select Yes to grant administrator access if the User Account Control box pops up.
+Enter the following codes into the Command Prompt box now.
 Make sure to press Enter to carry out each command.